What is placental abruption?

 - Not feeling the baby move as much as before

-The symptoms of placental abruption may look like other health conditions.
+These symptoms may be caused by other health conditions.
 Always see your healthcare provider for a diagnosis.

 How is placental abruption diagnosed?

 Your healthcare provider can diagnose placental abruption based on your symptoms.
 These include the amount of bleeding and pain.
 You will likely need an ultrasound.
 This test will show where the bleeding is.
-He or she will also check on the developing baby.
+The provider will also check on your developing baby.

 There are 3 grades of placental abruption:

 - Grade 1.
 Small amount of vaginal bleeding and some uterine contractions.
 But no signs of fetal distress or low blood pressure in the mother.

 - Grade 2.
 Mild to medium amount of bleeding and uterine contractions.
 The baby's heart rate may show signs of distress.

 - Grade 3.Medium to severe bleeding or hidden bleeding.
 Also uterine contractions that don't relax, belly pain, low blood pressure, and the death of the baby.

-Sometimes placental abruption is not found until after delivery, when an area of clotted blood is found behind the placenta.
+Sometimes placental abruption isn't found until after delivery, when an area of clotted blood is found behind the placenta.

 How is placental abruption treated?

 There is no treatment to stop placental abruption or reattach the placenta.
 Your care depends on how much bleeding you have, how far along your pregnancy is, and how healthy your developing baby is.
 You may be able to have a vaginal delivery.
 Or you may need a cesarean section delivery if you have severe bleeding or if you or your baby are in danger.
 You may need a blood transfusion if you lose a lot of blood.

 What are possible complications of placental abruption?